CC1PH3R/M-Pesa-C2B-Integration/README.md

 ### 403 Errors
 - Ensure you're using `https://api.safaricom.co.ke` (with `api.` subdomain)
 - Verify your Consumer Key and Secret are correct
+- Check that your app is using C2B v2 (not v1)

+### 401 Authentication Errors
+- Verify credentials are from the correct Daraja app
+- Ensure app status is "Active" in Daraja portal
+- Check that credentials don't have extra whitespace
+- Some shortcodes only work with C2B v2

 ### Database Connection Issues
 - Railway automatically provides `DATABASE_URL`